von-steinkirch/von-steinkirch/README.md

 <br>

-ps: And I'm completely in love with someone pretty perfect — and there's nothing I want more in this life than to marry him, have the smartest kids with him, and love and honor him until the end of my days.
+ps: plus...
+I'm completely in love with someone pretty p⽊rfect — and there's nothing I want more in this life than to marry him, have the smartest kids with him, and love and honor him until the end of my days.